 "People use all methods of transportation to get to the national parks, but none has served us longer or better than the railroads. • They have always offered not only special rates but special personal service to park visitors.
-They have cooperated with the Government in every way possible to tell of the opportunities for healthful, purposeful vacations afforded by the national park system. • The Secretary of the Interior has announced that he and Park Service officials are fully aware of the new responsibilities to the public created by changed conditions here and abroad, and that our facilities will be extended in every possible way to meet public demands. • To anyone planning a national park trip, I want to say emphatically that there is no more restful way to go than by train, and the railroads are offering more for less money this year than ever.
+They have cooperated with the Government in every way possible to tell of the opportunities for healthful, purposeful vacations afforded by the national park system. • Secretary Ickes has announced that he and officials of the National Park Service are fully aware of the new responsibilities to the public created by changed conditions here and abroad, and that our facilities will be extended in every possible way to meet public demands. .
+To anyone planning a national park trip, I want to say emphatically that there is no more restful way to go than by train, and the railroads are offering more for less money this year than ever.
 A train traveler nowadays is utterly free of responsibility.
-Visit your nearest railroad representative, and if you have only a hazy idea of where you want to go and what you want to see, he has all the information at his fingertips.
+A telephone call will bring a railroad representative to you, and if you have only a hazy idea of where you want to go and what you want to see, he has all the information at his finger tips.
 If you want to travel alone, he will prepare a brief itinerary for you so complete that all you have to do is be sure not to lose it.
-If you like meeting new people, you can join a tour party in charge of a representative who attends to the baggage, hotel arrangements, and other travel chores. • How often I hear people planning a journey say, 'Oh, I am tired, now, but what a wonderful rest I am going to have when I get on the train'."
+If you like meeting new people, you can join a tour party in charge of a railroad representative who attends to the baggage, hotel arrangements, and other travel chores. .
+How often I hear people planning a journey say, 'Oh, I am tired, now, but what a wonderful rest I am going to have when I get on the train'."